Navigating the 2025 U.S. Tariff Changes: A Playbook for Ecommerce Brand Operators

 Expect:

-• Inventory shortages & lead time delays as suppliers adjust pricing and shipping strategies.
+• Inventory shortages and extended lead times as suppliers adjust.

-• Bullwhip effects from front-loaded inventory shipments before the tariffs kicked in.
+• Bullwhip effects due to front-loaded inventory shipments before tariffs took effect.

 The Anti-Fragile Ecommerce Playbook: How to Gain Market Share in 2025

-Brands that can adapt quickly in volatile conditions have the opportunity to take market share while competitors struggle.
+Brands that adapt quickly to volatility have a unique opportunity to seize market share while competitors lag.

 1. Scenario-Based Pricing & Contribution Margin Strategy